-Remy Charlip is a wonderful writer and illustrator of children’s books.
-He is also a dancer and a choreographer.
+Remy Charlip was a wonderful writer and illustrator of children’s books and he was also a brilliant, influential dancer and choreographer.
 When I was a kid, several of his books were favorites of mine, including Fortunately, Thirteen, and Handtalk: An ABC of Finger Spelling & Sign Language.
+He passed away on August 14th, 2012 in San Francisco.
+This is his obituary in Publisher's Weekly, School Library Journal, and The New York Times.

-I was lucky enough to become friends with Remy a few years ago, and while I was working on The Invention of Hugo Cabret I realized that Remy looks a lot like Georges Méliès!
+He had an amazing life and I'm so proud that he and I became friends.
+We met while I was working on The Invention of Hugo Cabret and I realized very quickly that Remy looked a lot like Georges Méliès!
 I asked Remy if he would pose as Georges Méliès in my book, and he said yes.
 So all the pictures of Georges Méliès in The Invention of Hugo Cabret are really drawings of Remy Charlip.

 Click here for an appreciation of Remy Charlip